kristiankolthoff/EloRanking/README.md

 ranking = Ranking('season-1')
 ```

-Afterwards, we need to add all the players we want to include in the ranking to the ´´Ranking´´ instance.
+Afterwards, we need to add all the players we want to include in the ranking to the ``Ranking`` instance.
 In our case, we read the data from a Pandas Dataframe instance.

  ```python